-In April 2020, HUGO BOSS will publish a Human Rights Policy with the goal to inform all employees about the meaning and importance of Human Rights.
+HUGO BOSS published in March 2020 a Human Rights Policy with the goal to inform all employees about the meaning and importance of Human Rights.
 Furthermore, HUGO BOSS explains the own activities in the supply chain to ensure compliance with the international Human Rights standards.
 A special focus is on the topic modern slavery and forced labor and how employees can detect and prevent violations against Human Rights.